pulibrary/command_line_curriculum/sec3/vim.md

 If you want to quit windows you use:

  * `:q` - To quit the current window.
-Worth pointing out that `:q` doesn’t quit Neovim, but a window.
-Although, if there is only one window open, Neovim will close.
+Worth pointing out that `:q` doesn’t quit vim, but a window.
+Although, if there is only one window open, vim will close.
  * `:q!` - To quit the current window, even if there is only one window open with an unsaved buffer!.
  * `:qa` - To quit all the current windows.
 Add `!` if you don’t want to save your changes in unsaved buffers.